stormpath/stormpath-cli/README.md

 stormpath-cli
 =============

-A Ruby-based command-line client for Stormpath
+A Python-based command-line client for Stormpath